googleapis/cloud-trace-nodejs/README.md

 Your project ID is visible in the [Google Cloud Console Console](https://console.cloud.google.com/project?_ga=1.258049870.576536942.1443543237), it may be something like `particular-future-12345`.
 If your application is [running on Google Cloud Platform](running-on-google-cloud-platform), you don't need to specify the project ID.

+## Configuration

+See [the default configuration](config.js) for a list of possible configuration options.
+These options can be passed to the agent through the object argument to the start command shown above:

+         require('@google/cloud-trace').start({projectId: 'your-project-id', samplingRate: 500});

+Alternatively, you can provide configuration through a config file.
+This can be useful if you want to load our module using `--require` on the command line instead of editing your main script.
+You can start by copying the default config file and modifying it to suit your needs.
+The `GCLOUD_DIAGNOSTICS_CONFIG` environment variable should point to your configuration file.

 ## Running on Google Cloud Platform

 There are three different services that can host Node.js application to Google Cloud Platform.